 The average perceived health score is 63.73 for individuals born between 1928 and 1943 (Table 3).
 As we expected that the effect of the 1993 pension reform may be heterogeneous according the kind of work, we divide our analysis by educational levels (as a proxy of the social condition).
-First of all, we notice that less-educated individuals are a majority in France for the generations studied, accounting for approximately 70% of the sample (i.e. generation 1928 to 1943).
-Less educated individuals (i.e. have not obtained the French school-leaving certificate, i.e. baccalauréat) are less healthy whatever the health indicator.
-The average perceived health score is 61.70 for less-educated people, compared to 67.85 for better-educated people (having qualifications equal to or post French school-leaving certificate, i.e. baccalauréat), low-educated individuals are in poorer physical and mental health compared to highly-educated individuals (Table 3).
+First of all, we notice that less-educated individuals are a majority in France for the generations studied, accounting for approximately 70% of the sample (i.e. generation 1928 to 1943).18 Less educated individuals (i.e. have not obtained the French school-leaving certificate, i.e. baccalauréat) are less healthy whatever the health indicator.

-$^{^{17}}$ This is consistent with the $Enqu\hat{e}te$ Emploi survey conducted by the French National Institute of Statistics and Economic Studies (INSEE) in 2009 (Clerc et al., 2011).
+$^{^{18}}$ This is consistent with the Enquête Emploi survey conducted by the French National Institute of Statistics and Economic Studies (INSEE) in 2009 (Clerc et al., 2011).